 Afghan evacuees IILA expects to resettle in the next six months, not including 500-600 refugees from Myanmar, Central America & other parts of the world and Afghan SIVs.

 Volunteer interest submissions received, including community members generously offering to host, volunteer, donate, and support our Afghan allies however they can.

 Amount given to resettling families by federal agencies for food, housing & basic needs.
 Intended to temporarily meet minimum living standards, but not nearly enough for L.A.
 Families are also expected to pay back airfare to L.A.

-Estimated cost per family while the parents are enrolled in IILA’s Match Grant employment program, which includes job training & placement, computers for the family, 6 months of rent & deposit assistance, and basic necessities.
+Estimated resettlement cost per family which includes job training & placement, computers for the family, 6 months of rent & deposit assistance, transportation assistance, and other basic necessities.

 Amount raised to date for the Act Now for Afghan Allies campaign from generous community members.
 Make a gift today to directly help our Afghan allies resettle in L.A. and begin their new lives.